 - various lengths of pink ribbon

-Your child can start by painting half of a paper plate.
+Start by painting half of a paper plate.
 I didn’t photograph this first step.
 We were doing a several crafts on this morning because these two hooligans are not here often.
 They’re in full day school now, so it’s only once in a while that they join me for the day.
 When they do, we craft like crazy because they enjoy it so much, so I was probably busy prepping another craft while they were painting their paper plates for this one.

 When the paint on your jellyfish has (give it a blast with the hairdryer if you need to speed things up), have your child tape various lengths of pink ribbon to the bottom of the plate.